MM Gen 5 Overview / FAQ:

 The RACE can is an open vent catching whatever liquids come from the crankcase.

-It is completely passive, not connected to your incoming air supply at all, and PCV is completely deleted.
+It is completely passive, not connected to your incoming air supply at all.
 That means zero blow-by fumes consumed by your engine, but that also means the fumes will go to your engine bay and sometimes, the cabin. *sensitive noses beware*

 The DRAFT can hooks up two ways, both closed for vacuum scavenging and open in times of pressure.